 Even though I love taking pictures in general, night photography is probably one of my favorite types.
 I find it so fascinating that the camera(if under the right settings) can pick up so many more stars than the eye can see.
-The picture above was taken by me a couple months ago in Lake Tahoe, Nevada.
-What makes star photos more interesting is having something in the foreground.
+The picture above was taken in Grants Pass, Oregon.
+What makes star photos more interesting is having something in the foreground, like trees.

 Another great foreground element is mountains: